 - 2 million veterans are women.

-- 5.5 million veterans served during the Gulf War (representing service from Aug.
-2, 1990, to present).
+- 5.5 million veterans served during the Persian Gulf War.

 - 6 million veterans served in peacetime.

 - As of 2014, 2.9 million veterans received compensation for service-connected disabilities.

 - As of 2014, 3 states have more than 1 million veterans among their population: California (1.8 million), Florida (1.6 million) and Texas (1.7 million).

 - The VA health care system had 54 hospitals in 1930, since then it has expanded to include 171 medical centers; more than 350 outpatient, community, and outreach clinics; 126 nursing home care units; and 35 live-in care facilities for injured or disabled vets.